 Costa Rica is one of the planet’s prime ecotourism destinations.
 Many of the hotels, isolated nature lodges, and tour operators around the country are pioneers and dedicated professionals in the sustainable tourism field.
 Many other hotels, lodges, and tour operators are earnestly jumping on the bandwagon and improving their practices, while still others are simply “green-washing,” using the terms “eco,” “green,” and “sustainable” in their promo materials, but doing little real good in their daily operations.

 In 2018, Costa Rica was ranked 30th globally in the Environmental Performance Index.
 This is not a particularly impressive feat given the country’s image and marketing strategy.
 Despite its reputation, the substantial amount of good work being done, and ongoing advances being made in the field, Costa Rica is by no means an ecological paradise free from environmental and social threats.
 Untreated sewage is dumped into rivers, bays, oceans, and watersheds at an alarming rate.
 Pineapple and palm oil plantations have destroyed vast tracts of native forests.
 Child labor and sexual exploitation are common, and certain sectors of the tourism trade only make these matters worse.

-But over the last decade or so, Costa Rica has taken great strides toward protecting its rich biodiversity.
-Thirty years ago, it was difficult to find a protected area anywhere, but now more than 11% of the country is protected within the national park system.
-Another 10 to 15% of the land enjoys moderately effective preservation as part of private and public reserves, Indian reserves, and wildlife refuges and corridors.
+But in recent decades, Costa Rica has taken great strides toward protecting its rich biodiversity.
+Thirty years ago, it was difficult to find a protected area anywhere, but now more than 13% of the country is protected within the national park system.
+Another 15 to 20% of the land enjoys moderately effective preservation as part of private and public reserves, Indian reserves, and wildlife refuges and corridors.
 Still, Costa Rica’s precious tropical hardwoods continue to be harvested at an alarming rate, often illegally, while other primary forests are clear-cut for short-term agricultural gain.